juliendargelos/three-instanced-particles/README.md

 class SpinningParticle extends Particle {
   public update(): boolean {
-    if (!this.appended) return false // Only update when the particle is visible
+    if (!this.needsUpdate) return false // Only update when needed

     this.quaternion.setFromAxisAngle(yAxis, performance.now() / 5000)